 Emily is the owner of and lead developer for Bright Umbrella, a small web design and development studio.
 A standardista at heart, she is an expert in front-end development and specializes in semantics and structured data.
 As part of her ongoing quest to spread the good word about standards, she is the author of Microformats Made Simple and a contributing author for HTML5 Cookbook.

 In addition to loving all things web, Emily is passionate about community building and knowledge sharing.
-She co-founded and co-manages Webuquerque, the New Mexico Adobe User Group for Web Professionals, and is a co-host of the The ExpressionEngine Podcast.
-Emily also speaks at conferences and events all over the country, including SXSW, MIX, In Control, Voices That Matter, New Mexico Technology Council, InterLab and the University of New Mexico.
+She is a co-host of the internationally-acclaimed CTRL+CLICK CAST, and she speaks at conferences and events all over the country.

 Reviews by this author